Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

 The demand for construction sand within the metropolitan area of Adelaide has increased significantly over the past 20 years.
 The purpose of this investigation was to study the supply and availability of construction sand for the Adelaide metropolitan area.
-This report is a compilation of all available information on sand deposits within a 50 mile radius of Adelaide.
-It has also entailed visits to most plants and deposits described within the report.

 RI 31 - Report of Investigations - Investigation of Lakes Torrens and Gairdner; Johns, R.K.
 1968